kgateway-dev/kgateway/docs/content/guides/dev_portal/_index.md

 that Gloo inspects for an API key.
 The interactive documentation will send requests with that header to the service.

 ##### Update our OpenAPI document
-Next we need to update our API specification in order to account for the changes we just made.
-In particular, we need to add these attributes:
+Next we need to update our API specification in order to account for the changes we just made, so let's go back to the details page for our API in the Gloo Enterprise UI.
+The UI provides an OpenAPI editor that we can use to update our document.
+You can open it by clicking the "Open editor" button in the lower left corner.

+We need to add these attributes too the root object:

 ```json
 {